arivictor/intentional-architecture-in-python/book/6-ports-adapters.md

 **We can't run the application.** We can't execute a booking.
 We can't save data.
 We can't send notifications.
 The architecture is beautiful, but it does nothing.

 This is the gap between design and reality.
 Ports define the contract.
-Now we need adapters to fulfill it.
+Adapters fulfill it.

-**This chapter makes the system real.** We're going to implement adapters—concrete classes that plug into our ports and connect the application to actual infrastructure.
+**The second half of this chapter makes the system real.** We're going to implement adapters—concrete classes that plug into our ports and connect the application to infrastructure.
 SQLite databases.
 JSON files.
-In-memory dictionaries.
 SMTP email servers.
-Everything the application needs to actually work.
+Everything the application needs to work.

-By the end, you'll have a complete, running system.
-Not just architecture diagrams.
-Not just abstractions.
-A system you can execute, test, and deploy.

 From abstract to concrete.
 From design to implementation.
 Let's build the adapters.

+## Implementing Adapters

+We've completed the first part of this chapter: defining ports and inverting dependencies.
+Now for the second part: building the concrete implementations that make the system work.

+We've established the contracts—now we need to fulfill them.
+This is where **adapters** come in.

-## What Is an Adapter?
+### What Is an Adapter?

 An adapter is a concrete implementation of a port that translates between the application and infrastructure.